 Checking your credit score regularly can be the key to keeping your finances healthy.
 There are three main credit reference agencies in the UK that compile information on how well you manage credit and payments: Experian, Equifax and TransUnion.

 Your credit score will often dictate whether you are able to borrow money, as well as how much, so knowing your score can be essential.
-If you don’t keep track of your credit score, you run the risk of small errors causing larger problems down the line.
-And if you are struggling to be accepted for a loan, credit card or mortgage, it is important to have the full picture to help you work out how to improve your score.
+If you don’t keep track of it, you run the risk of small errors causing larger problems down the line.
+And if you are struggling to be accepted for a loan, credit card or mortgage, it is important to have the full picture to help you work out how to improve your credit score.

-Since the introduction of the General Data Protection Regulation (GDPR) in 2018, which gives individuals greater control over their personal data, it is free to access your credit score.
-However, how you go about this differs slightly with each credit reference agency, so let’s break it down:
+Since the introduction of the General Data Protection Regulation (GDPR) in 2018, which gives individuals greater control over their personal data, it is free to access your score.
+However, how you check your credit score differs slightly with each credit reference agency, so let’s break it down:

 Experian is the largest credit reference agency in the UK, and one that lenders frequently use when conducting credit checks.